DoDonPachi II: Game modes

-In addition to 6 stages and bosses, a secret stage containing the true final boss can be accessed if the player obtains 400 million points, with no second loop.
-Bombs, deaths, and bee medals do not contribute to finding the boss.
-Bee medals that would normally contribute to game completion give a fixed value of 20,000 points.
+In addition to 6 stages and bosses, a secret stage containing the true final boss can be accessed in the Combat and Internet Rank modes if the player obtains 400 million points.
+Unlike other DoDonPachi games, there is no "second loop" that can be unlocked by completing the game while fulfilling certain conditions; bee medals found by destroying certain background objects in each stage, which normally contribute to game completion in other titles, give a fixed value of 20,000 points in DoDonPachi II.